Robotic automation

 • Determining the estimated time of arrival (ETA) for shipments

-RPA enables the company’s managers to provide customers with full shipment visibility, freeing up the workforce for more customer-related tasks that help to increase the efficiency of the logistics operations and improve customer satisfaction.
+RPA enables the company’s managers to provide customers with full shipment visibility, freeing up the workforce for more customer-related tasks that help to increase customer satisfaction.

 RPA adoption yielded the following outcomes for Redwood Logistics:

-• 55 percent increase in revenue within 24 months after adoption
+• 55% increase in revenue within 24 months after adoption

 PITT OHIO